sls1005/nim-cppconst/README.md

 + The type `CConst` cannot be normally instantiated or used as a parameter type or return type.
 Only the pointers can.
 Such as `ptr CConst[T]` (corresponding to C++ `const T*`), `ptr ptr CConst[T]` (`const T**`), `ptr CConst[ptr T]` (`T * const*`) and `ptr CConst[ptr CConst[T]]` (`const T * const*`); the outmost level must not be `CConst` (or `CConst[ptr]`).

++ This distinguishes between levels of constness (very strictly); between that of a pointer and of a pointee (for ensuring the most compatibility with C++).
+Basically, what wouldn't be allowed in C++ is not allowed.

 + The recommend (though not required) version of the compiler to be used with this is 1.2.0 or later.
 The backend C++ compiler has to at least support C++11 or later.